Arcoti/Maze-Solver/README.md

 python -m src.main
 ```

-After you are done, you may deactivate your virtual environment.
+Upon completion, you may deactivate your virtual environment.
 ```
 deactivate
 ```